Professor/Head of Dept. of Urdu (1957-1988)

 ultimate reality.
 I am thoroughly impressed by Faruqui Sb.
 And I am

 grateful to him for exhibiting his love for me with beneficence.

 of those who guided me towards seeking faith with

 understanding - moving beyond the simplicity of utter

 way, just for the sake of those who do not understand Persian,

-the Persian couplet he wrote in English in that autograph
+the Persian couplet he wrote on that autograph

 page.
 Please see his autograph at the end

 the best of the old memories at the

 celebrations of Cadet College Petaro on 24 February 2007 at